-Dog bite injuries can be incredibly severe.
+Dog attacks can be incredibly severe.
 Dogs have powerful jaws, and they can inflict significant damage on a person’s body.
 At Jacobs & Jacobs, it is not uncommon for our New Haven dog bite injury lawyers to help clients who have sustained the following:

-In addition to these traumatic injuries, dog bite injury victims often sustain significant emotional and psychological trauma for some time after the incident occurs.
+Any of these injuries can result in considerable medical bills.
+In addition to these traumatic injuries, victims of dog attacks often sustain significant emotional and psychological trauma for some time after the incident occurs.

 The most recent survey of dog bite injuries conducted by the Centers for Disease Control and Prevention (CDC) shows that approximately 4.5 million people are bitten by dogs each year in this country.
 Around 800,000 of those injury victims require medical assistance at the hospital each year.

 It is important for all dog bite injury victims to know that they have a limited amount of time to file these claims in court.
 The Connecticut personal injury statute of limitations is two years from the day the injury occurs.
-This gives dog bite victims in New Haven a two-year window with which to file a lawsuit against the alleged negligent dog owner.
+This gives dog bite victims in New Haven a two-year window to seek compensation from the alleged negligent dog owner.
 Failing to file a claim within this time frame will result in the victim being unable to recover the compensation they are entitled to.

 In these cases, dog bite injury victims may be entitled to various types of compensation.
 This can include:

 If you or somebody you love has been bitten and injured by a dog in the New Haven area, you can contact the team at Jacobs & Jacobs for assistance with your case today.
-We have extensive experience handling complex injury claims, and we have the resources necessary to take on aggressive insurance carriers and dog owners in these cases.
-Our team will not back down, and we will take your claim all the way to trial if necessary to ensure you receive the compensation you are entitled to.
+Our law firm has extensive experience handling complex injury claims, and we have the resources necessary to take on aggressive insurance companies and dog owners.
+We will not back down, and we will take your claim all the way to trial if necessary to ensure you receive the compensation you are entitled to.
 When you need a New Haven dog bite injury attorney, you can contact us for a free consultation, call us at (203) 777-2300.